FuelLabs/fuels-rs/docs/src/predicates/predicate-data.md

 We will look at a complete example of using the SDK to send and receive funds from a predicate.

-First, we set up the wallets, node, and a predicate handler instance:
+First, we set up the wallets, node, and a predicate encoder instance:

 ```rust,ignore
 {{#include ../../../examples/predicates/src/lib.rs:predicate_data_setup}}
 ```

 Similarly to contracts and scripts, the `abigen!` generates a function that will conveniently encode all the arguments of the main function for us.
-This function is called `set_data`, and it is accessed through the predicate handler instance as shown below:
+This function is called `encode_data`, and it is accessed through the predicate encoder instance as shown below:

 ```rust,ignore
 {{#include ../../../examples/predicates/src/lib.rs:with_predicate_data}}